hemantjava/Prep2025/Theory/Poject.md

 # Tell me something about your self
-"My name is Hemant Kumar Sahu, and I am currently working as a Technical Lead with over 8 years of experience in designing, developing, and leading Java-based applications.
-I specialize in Java 8/11/17, Spring Boot, Microservices, Kafka, AWS Cloud, and containerization with Docker and Kubernetes environments
+"My name is Hemant Kumar Sahu, over 8 years of experience in designing, developing, and leading Java-based applications.
+I specialize in Java 8/11/17,21, Spring Boot, Microservices, Kafka, AWS Cloud, and containerization with Docker and Kubernetes environments
 # Project: Text Extraction Service (TES) – Healthcare Domain
 ->